Federal judge refuses Trump request to block Jan. 6 records

 “At bottom, this is a dispute between a former and incumbent President," Chutkan wrote.
 “And the Supreme Court has already made clear that in such circumstances, the incumbent’s view is accorded greater weight.”

+Trump “does not acknowledge the deference owed” to Biden's judgment as the current president, Chutkan said.
+However, she added, “Presidents are not kings, and Plaintiff is not President.”

+The National Archives has said it would turn over records by Friday absent a court order stopping it from doing so.
+Minutes after Chutkan's order became public, Trump filed notice that he would appeal to the U.S. Court of Appeals for the District of Columbia Circuit.
+The case is likely to eventually reach the U.S. Supreme Court.

-Biden largely waived executive privilege on documents held by the White House.
-The records that would be given to the committee include call logs, drafts of remarks and speeches and handwritten notes from Trump’s then-chief of staff, Mark Meadows, according to a court filing by the National Archives.
+Biden largely waived executive privilege on records that would be given to the committee, which include call logs, drafts of remarks and speeches and handwritten notes from Trump’s then-chief of staff, Mark Meadows, according to a court filing by the National Archives.
 There are also copies of talking points from then-press secretary Kayleigh McEnany and “a draft Executive Order on the topic of election integrity,” the National Archives has said.

-Trump is expected to appeal the ruling and it is likely to eventually reach the U.S. Supreme Court.

 The House committee was formed to investigate the circumstances behind the deadly insurrection in which supporters of the former president sought to overturn his loss in the 2020 election.
 Trump has repeatedly attacked the committee's work and continued to promote unfounded conspiracy theories about the election.